skilesare/immortality/yudikowski,_pirsig,_and_alexander_walk_into_a_bar/README.md

 I think they would mostly agree, but I think that Alexander can take a bit of the edge off of Taleb's hardline conservative stance.
 Alexander's point is that not all changes are bad...the wholness preserving and enhancing ones are good.
 We want them.

 Let's take Taleb's argument against GMOs.
 Of couse generating a form of wheat in a lab that adds many many new charachteristics at one time and releasing it on the world is a recipe for disaster.
 But if we use stepwise refinement of the genome we can increase wholness.
 This is the exact business that natural selection has been in the business of for hundreds of millions of years.
 Must we wait for wholeness to increase at a biological pace?
 I'd argue that we do not need to if we understand the wholness increasing process.
 Of course it is hard and of course it takes longer to get to all the good things we want.
-But, if we want a wheat that is resistent to diseas and produces 10x per acre, we have to move forward at a faster than biologial pace.
+But, if we want a wheat that is resistent to disease and produces 10x per acre, we have to move forward at a faster than biologial pace.

 Postulate:  Develope GMO techniques that follow stepwise refinement.

 ##Pirsig vs. Taleb

-I think Pirsig and Talev wold get along swimmingly.
-TAleb's Antifragile is Pirsig's dynamic quality.
+I think Pirsig and Taleb wold get along swimmingly.
+Taleb's Antifragile is Pirsig's dynamic quality.
 In the same way that I think that Taleb cold lose some of his conservative nature from Alexander, I think Prisig would help as well.
 Pirsig's latch adds an element to Taleb's antifragile.
 This latch could lead to massive change very quickly by amplifying the effect.
 If we have huge upside via antifragility, and that upside occurs via a positive black swan and then this is amplified by another antifragile situation we can have rapidly moving advancment.
 In fact I'll argue that Pirsig's levels derive from exactly these kinds of amplifications.
 Later I'll refer to these amplified antifragile situations that latch as bootstraps.
 They move so far that they appear to follow completely different sets of rules that the system that they emerged from.

 The problem with these huge moves is that Taleb would dismiss them as fiddling with too much and opening us up to many more negative black swans.
 In a sense he's right, a comet colliding with earth would wipe out quite a bit of amplification, but would we want that amplification to not exist?